Introduction to oneworld - an alliance of the world's leading airlines working as one

 oneworld current member airlines and members elect:

-- Serve almost a thousand destinations in more than 150 countries.
+- Serve more than a thousand destinations in 155 countries.

 - Operate combined fleets totalling some 3,500 aircraft.